 During the summer and fall months hiking is an activity that many joyfully participate in.
 It is a wonderful way to spend time outdoors.
 Even though this activity is enjoyable and beneficial there are potential problems that may occur while on the trail.
-Here are some tips to help stay safe while hiking.
+Here are some outdoor safety tips to help you hike safely.

 Firstly, it is important to let others know where you are going.
 It is crucial for someone outside your group to know where you are and when you plan to return.
 It is also important to know where you yourself are going.
 Taking a map and compass or a GPS can go a long way.
 Also, make sure to take a look at the maps posted nearby if there are any.
 This will help provide more knowledge of the surrounding area.
 It is also important to be properly dressed.
 Hiking boots are very helpful for long distance hikes, and trail shoes are helpful for shorter hikes.
 It is also prudent to bring rain gear and extra clothing.

 Another important aspect of hiking safety is the gear that is brought with you and your group.
 It is very important to have extra food and water in case you find yourself on the trail longer than anticipated.
 Bringing a first aid kit is helpful in case any accidents occur and use of one is needed.
 It's also a good idea to bring tools and hiking self defense products such as knives and bear spray if you are in area in which bears inhabit.
 Bringing a knife is useful for a range of things and is invaluable when on the trail.
 Bear spray, such as the Mace® Bear Pepper Spray, can help provide defense against these animals from a safe distance.